agross/dotfiles/README.markdown

 These files are loaded for login shells only (i.e. `zsh --login`).
 I use them to [run `screen` or `tmux` when connecting to a server via SSH](https://github.com/agross/dotfiles/blob/master/ssh/zprofile.zsh).

-#### topic/\*\*/path.zsh

-These files are expected to modify the `PATH` environment variable and are loaded before other scripts below are run.

 #### topic/\*\*/\*.zsh

 You can put anything you want in these, e.g. set up topic-specific aliases.

-#### topic/\*\*/postinit.zsh
+#### topic/\*\*/aliases.zsh, topic/\*\*/postinit.zsh

-Postinit scripts are loaded last, i.e. after all [zplug](https://github.com/zplug/zplug) plugins are loaded and before completion setup is run.
+These scripts are loaded last, i.e. after all [zplug](https://github.com/zplug/zplug) plugins are loaded and before completion setup is run.
 Put any last-minute setup here.
 I use them on Windows to make my Cygwin [SSH agent environment variables known system-wide](https://github.com/agross/dotfiles/blob/master/ssh/postinit.zsh).

 #### topic/\*\*/completion.zsh